 Drilling within the river channel can result in potential significant adverse impacts to anadromous fish, water quality, and wetland functions.
-The proposed geotechnical drilling could adversely impact water quality through increased water turbidity from the release of drilling mud or disturbed sediments, which in turn can adversely affect sensitive anadromous fish species.
-According to NMFS, suspended sediments can make salmonid prey and predator detection difficult, reduce feeding opportunities, and induce behavioral modifications.
+In some cases, Caltrans has proposed undertaking geotechnical drilling within flowing water areas when locational requirements were such that these areas could not be avoided.
+Such procedures could adversely impact water quality through increased water turbidity from the release of drilling mud or disturbed sediments, which in turn can adversely affect sensitive anadromous fish species.
+According to NOAA Fisheries, suspended sediments can make salmonid prey and predator detection difficult, reduce feeding opportunities, and induce behavioral modifications.
 Suspended sediments may also cause respiratory problems for fish, smother incubating eggs or juvenile fish, and reduce habitat by reducing the volume of interstitial spaces within substrate.
 Additionally, direct impact and/or vibrations resulting from driving the casing could be injurious to eggs and alevins in the gravel.